 What are Welding Inspectors?

 It is the responsibility of the welding inspector to ensure work is performed by local building codes and executed correctly.
-According to the American Welding Society, welding inspectors monitor safety regulations, verify paperwork, and inspect welds as they are being performed, and after they are finished.
+According to the American Welding Society, welding inspectors monitor safety regulations, verify paperwork, inspect welds as they are being performed, and after they are finished.
 Welding inspectors may also be called in to evaluate and troubleshoot structural problems or conduct analyses of structural failures.

 Certified Welding Inspector Training

 To become a certified welding inspector, a person must have a combination of classroom and practical experience under their belt.
 Required work experience varies depending on a person's highest completed level of education.
 For example, a high school graduate requires at least 5 years of experience.
 While a person with an associate degree or higher in engineering (or related field) requires just 3 years of experience before being eligible to seek certification.

 Welding Inspector Certification Exam

 This is where online and classroom seminars, and prep classes, can come in handy.
 Training classes give you an overview of the material covered on the exam as well as the opportunity to tackle sample questions.
 Knowing what to expect during your exam can drastically increase your odds of passing it the first time around.

 Get Your Knowledge for the Role

-A career as a certified welding inspector is a well-paying job in a dynamic, hardly boring environment.
+A career as a certified welding inspector is highly rewarding.
 If you've been considering starting your welding career, then now is a great time to invest in yourself.
 Find a welding trade school near you today!

 Study welding and other trade school programs: trade school practice tests